jDataView/jBinary/README.md

   * **skip(count)**: Advance in the file by ``count`` bytes.
   * **seek(position)**: Go to ``position``.
   * **seek(position, callback)**: Go to ``position``, execute the ``callback`` and return to the previous position.
+  * **current**: The current object being parsed.
+See it as a way to use what has been parsed just before.

 jParser constructor: